-A New Jersey Assault Lawyer Can Provide Skilled Criminal Defense Representation for Assault and Battery Cases Statewide
+New Jersey Assault Lawyer Providing Skilled Representation for Assault and Battery Cases Statewide

 In New Jersey, facing assault and battery charges can be an extremely serious matter.
 If you were accused of these types of crimes, an experienced New Jersey assault lawyer can provide you with the skilled criminal defense you need.
 Contact Helmer, Conley & Kasselman, P.A. today for a confidential initial consultation.